10 Black Hat SEO Techniques [Ultimate Guide 2021]

-Black Hat SEO refers to those SEO techniques or strategies that increase the ranking of a website or a web page by violating the search engine guidelines.
+Black Hat SEO Techniques refers to those SEO techniques that increase the ranking of a website or a web page by violating the search engine guidelines.

 What is Black Hat SEO?

 It’s human nature to look for shortcuts, but do the alternatives always ensure success?
 It’s a question that you should ask yourself.
 You might be successful, but trust me, that success can’t stand for long.